Life is like a camera.

 I teach through a discipline based art education approach.
 Following the national visual art standards students will create, perform, present, and produce art products independently, with their teacher, as instructor of techniques and facilitator of their active learning.
-We will discuss art and respond to the world around us by seeking inspiration.
+We will discuss art and respond to the world around us by seeking personal inspiration.
 We will be making connections with other disciplines and working cooperatively with each other.
 Photography classes will learn about camera mechanics and what makes a good composition.
 They will utilize professional equipment for authentic experiences with digital and gelatin silver media.
 Graphic Design classes will learn about typography, printmaking, and implement the elements of good design to communicate visually through image and text.
 Foundations classes will master the art elements and design principles to communicate their story through the language of visual art.
 All classes will have opportunities to exhibit their artwork.

 While art classes are centered on art production, students also study aesthetics, criticism, and art history.
 Philosophically I believe in the pursuit of art for art’s sake.
 The process of making is just as important as the product one creates.
 The journey is a savory trip to the destination of creation.
 Art is never finished it only stops at interesting places.
 Art is valued in my family.
 My mother was a retired surgical nurse who made stained glass, taught me knitting, embroidery, and numerous other hand crafts.
 She pursued arts creation as an avocation for a demanding career.
 My maternal grandmother was a painter and medical secretary, who taught me watercolor painting and drawing.
-She pursued arts creation as an avocation and business, selling her works at the Lititz Art Show and other events.
+She pursued arts creation as an avocation and business, selling her works at the Lititz Art Show and other venues.
 Annually the ladies in my family make a craft together after Thanksgiving dinner.
 I decided to pursue a career as an arts educator, after the Lancaster County Watercolor Society donated art books to local schools in my grandmother's name.